Business Insurance

 Health reimbursement arrangements (HRAs) allow small business owners to offer tax-free healthcare reimbursement to workers.
 Employers can determine what a plan covers and up to how much you’ll reimburse.
 HRA plan types include:

-For business owners who need assistance deploying one of the above accounts or documents for employees, the AZ Health Insurance Brokers team can help.
+For small business owners who need assistance deploying one of the above accounts or documents for employees, the AZ Health Insurance Brokers team can help.

 Different Group Health Insurance Network Types

-In addition to different ways to buy insurance, there are different types of health insurance networks within the various plans.
+In addition to different ways to buy health insurance, there are different types of health insurance networks within the various plans.
 These include the following, which you can learn more about when you talk with a group health insurance expert to compare options.
 To learn about which plan type may work best for your employees, talk with a group health insurance broker.

 Group Health Insurance for Multi-State Businesses